 Introduction to Project Extensibility

 The object model is available simply by adding references to the VSLangProj assemblies to your project: VSLangProj.dll, VSLangProj2.dll, VSLangProj80.dll, VSLangProj90a.dll, and VSLangProj100.dll assemblies.
-For more information, see How to: Add or Remove References By Using the Add Reference Dialog Box.
-This means that the object model is available for add-ins and any type of project that must extend or automate the IDE.
+For more information, see How to: Add or Remove References in Visual Studio.
+This means that the object model is available for macros, add-ins, and any type of project that must extend or automate the IDE.
+Macros are written in the Macros integrated development environment by using Visual Basic.
 The examples in the topics are written in the Visual Basic and Visual C# languages.
 For more information on how to run the examples, see How to: Compile and Run the Automation Object Model Code Examples.
 Add-ins may be written in any Visual Studio hosted language, such as Visual Basic, Visual C#, and Visual C++.
 The reference topics for the VSLangProj, VSLangProj2, VSLangProj80, VslangProj90 and VslangProj100 members include the syntax for each of these languages.
 For a description of the automation project types and capabilities of automation, see Creating Add-ins and Wizards.

 These namespaces contain all of the classes, interfaces, and enumerations for Visual Basic and Visual C# projects.
 For a complete list of the objects in the namespace, see Visual Basic and Visual C# Extensibility Object Model for Projects.